 - The proportion of employees recommending the company as a great place to work DOUBLED (it increased by 37%, from 36% before the programme to 73% afterwards)

-If you’re interested reading about more case studies like these and finding out how employee engagement can transform your business, then make sure you buy a copy of Employee Engagement today.
+If you’re interested in reading about more case studies like these and finding out how employee engagement can transform your business, then make sure you check out Employee Engagement.